This Bylaw Section was amended by ABC Club Members on 8/18/17.

 Section 3: Election to Membership

 Each applicant for membership shall apply on a form, as approved by the Board of Directors, and which shall provide that the applicant agrees to abide by this Constitution and Bylaws, and the Code of Ethics of the ABC.
 The application shall state the name, address, and occupation of the applicant, together with such other information as may be required by the Board of Directors.
-The application shall carry the endorsement of two members in good standing.
-Accompanying the application the prospective member shall submit dues payment for the current year.
+Accompanying the application, the prospective member shall submit dues payment for the current year.
+Breeders are subject to a more detailed application.
+This breeder application shall carry the endorsement of 2 sponsors that are current ABC members in good standing.

 Section 4: Termination of Membership